 I wish I knew who the specific fishermen in Farrell’s photographs were and something about more about them.

 I have only a couple of guesses.
-One might have been Wesley B. Varnam, who had once been the keeper of “Old Baldy,” the Bald Head Island lighthouse, and knew the island especially well.
+One might have been Wesley B. Varnam, who had once been the assistant keeper of the Cape Fear Light Station, on Bald Head’s east end, and so knew the island especially well.

 Another was almost certainly Johnny Varnum.
 I only know about him because he was a central figure in both a notorious double murder and a storied rescue of drowning swimmers.